Trade (New Zealand)

 Te Ara has a good overview about how trading fits into our economy.

-• For information about how New Zealand trades with the world, look at External trade.
+For an overview of New Zealand's trade with the world, look at External trade.

 This is a great website for finding out statistical information about New Zealand.
 If we scroll down to the bottom of the page we can see that it is run by the New Zealand Government, so the information will be reliable and relevant.